PowerShell/PowerShell-RFC/Final/RFC00XX-Module-Isolation.md

 This results in the PowerShell issue [#2083](https://github.com/PowerShell/PowerShell/issues/2083).
-Basically, when two modules depend on different versions of the same assembly, if the module that depends on the lower version is loaded first, the other module cannot be loaded in the same session anymore.
+Basically, when two modules depend on different versions of the same assembly, if the module that depends on the lower version is loaded first, the other module cannot be loaded in the same session afterwards.

-The proposal is to allow Loading a module into a custom `AssemblyLoadContext`.
+The proposal is to allow loading a module into a custom `AssemblyLoadContext`.
 All the module required assemblies, all the assemblies loaded by `Add-Type` in the module script, as well as assemblies produced by the PowerShell classes declared in the module, will be loaded into the custom load context.